1. Introduction and Missing Sections

 - The Selectors module [SELECT] describes how to compute the specificity of a selector.
 Each declaration has the same specificity as the style rule it appears in.
 The declaration with the highest specificity wins.

-- Weak Scoping Proximity
+- Scope Proximity

 - Order of Appearance